joaquinluct/imagine-studio/docs/methodology/SESSIONS.md

 ???????????????????
         ?
 ???????????????????
 ?
 5. REGISTRAR    ? ?
-Añadir a sprint_ia_sessions.md
+Aï¿½adir a sprint_ia_sessions.md
 ?
-SESIÓN       ?
+SESIï¿½N       ?
 ???????????????????
         ?
 ???????????????????